richardcblewett/cat-breed-chooser/README.md

 As I got further into the project I realized that while the original design would work great on a standard website, having a responsive mobile layout would be more difficult to implement.<br>

 I pivoted to a simpler site that has essentially the same layout whether the user is on a traditional computer or a mobile device. <br>

-I chose bootstrap as a CSS framework because I am interested in learning more about bootstrap and because it offers some built-in responsiveness.
-However, I also spiced the project with some vanilla CSS in places where I didn't want to use the default bootstrap options.
 ## Site Wireframes
 | Original | Final |
 | --- | --- |
 | <img src="./planning/CatBreedChooserDesign-ORIGINAL.png" height=300px> | <img src="./planning/CatBreedChooserDesign-MVP.png" height=300px> |

+## Bootstrap
+I chose bootstrap as a CSS framework because I am interested in learning more about bootstrap and because it offers some built-in responsiveness.
+However, I also spiced the project with some vanilla CSS in places where I didn't want to use the default bootstrap options.<br>

+## Searching
+Rather than choose to search cat breeds one parameter at a time, I chose to search using one query that contained all parameters.
+I did this by using a form to fill out the query information, taking the time to make sure the form populates with data values.

 <br><br>

 # User Stories
+All user stories assume the user is interested in getting a new cat and wants to do some initial research about the different breeds of cat available.

+## MVP
+-[x] As a user, I want to be able to browse the different breeds of cat so that I can do some research on breeds I know and find out if they will be a good choice for me.
+-[x] As a user who has children, I want to be able to search for cats that a good with children so I don't have to worry about cats and children not getting along.
+-[x] As a user who values intelligence, I want to be able to search for cat breeds that are at or above a certain intelligence threshold.
+-[x] As a user who likes clean animals, I want to be able to search cat breeds and exclude those breeds who are not up to my standards.

+## Future Goals
+- As a user, I want to be able to search for more cat breed characteristics.
+        - _The backend database has more data that could be accessed - it is just a matter of finding the time to expand the frontend query form and update the backend to return more data._
+        - _There is always the option to return more data by default, but sending an entire database the frontend on a query defeats the purpose of having a backend._
+- As a user, I want to be able to login to the site and keep track of the different cat breeds in which I am interested.
+        - _Most of the backend code to allow this is already in place, but needs to be implemented._
+        - _In order to correctly implement user accounts, I would want to use available authentication services such as Google Authenticator and other similar tools._

 <br><br>